Show Benzema & Madrid respect! Real's serial Champions League winners can conquer Europe again | Goal.com

-Show Benzema & Madrid respect!
-Real's serial Champions League winners can conquer Europe again
+Show Benzema & Madrid some respect!
+Serial Champions League winners can conquer Europe again

 Real Madrid 3-1 Atalanta: Match statistics